nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-6-2 v2-6-1 v2-6-0

-DRGN-22024: The controller might assert when the peripheral receives a connection update indication.
-  This only occurs when the central uses a wide receive window for the connection update, and both sends at the end of the receive window and sends a lot of data in the connection event with the connection update instant.
+DRGN-22024: The controller might assert when the peripheral receives a connection update indication This only occurs when the central uses a wide receive window for the connection update, and both sends at the end of the receive window and sends a lot of data in the connection event with the connection update instant.

 .. rst-class:: v2-6-2 v2-6-1 v2-6-0